If you accept card payments at your business, you're probably wondering, "How does the money actually get from my customer's card to my bank account?"

 What's a batch in payment processing?

-Think of a "batch" as a group of all the card transactions you've processed in a day.
+Think of a "batch" as a group of all the transactions you've processed in a day.
 It's like a basket that holds all your sales for that day.

 Why should I care?